Curriculum Intent

 We pride ourselves by offering all our students the opportunity go to the country of the language they are studying at least once whilst at the Bourne, either on a residential or a day trip.
 We also have very close links to schools in France and Spain and students in Years 7 to 9 have the opportunity to participate in our pen pal programme.
 Here are some examples of what the MFL department can offer your child:

-• Residential trips to France (Paris) and Spain (Avila).
+• Residential trips to France (Paris, Lille, Normandie) and Spain.

 • Pen-pal programme where students communicate with a French or Spanish student from our partner schools.